joaomelo/auth-mech/README.md

     export default {
       name: 'PageHome',
       props: {
-        authMachine: {
+        fireauthMachine: {
           type: Object,
           required: true
         }
       },
       methods: {
         signOut () {
-          this.authMachine.service.signOut();
+          this.fireauthMachine.service.signOut();
         }
       }
     };
     </script>

+## Keep the User List in Firestore

+The auth service has constraints that make it a non ideal service to handle user preferences.
+If you choose [Firestore](https://firebase.google.com/docs/firestore) to manage that extra user data, fireauth-machine can give you a hand with that.
+It make sure users have a corresponding document in the Firestore collection of your choice.

+The FireauthMachine constructor accepts a optional second parameter.
+You can pass a options object with the property `pushTo` with a Firestore collection reference as value.
+By activating this behavior, every time a user Login the FireauthMachine will check if exists a document on that collection with the same id as the user.
+If the document isn't found, the FireauthMachine will create it with an email field filled.
+Let's see that in code:

+    import * as firebase from 'firebase/app';
+    import 'firebase/auth';
+    import 'firebase/firestore';
+    import { FireauthMachine } from @joaomelo/fireauth-machine

+    const fireapp = firebase.initializeApp({
+      // config data
+    });

+    const auth = fireapp.auth();
+    const db = fireapp.firestore();
+    const profiles = db.collection('profiles');

+    const fireauthMachine = new FireauthMachine(auth, { pushTo: profiles });
+    export { fireauthMachine };

 ## Wrapping up

-So to use the package you import the `AuthMachine` class and create instantiate an object passing the fireauth reference.
+So to use the package you import the `FireauthMachine` class and create instantiate an object passing the fireauth reference.
 Then, you can (1) access the user and user status by the `user` and `status` properties and (2) subscribe to auth state change events passing callbacks to the `subscribe` method.
 All fireauth functionality is accessible trough the `service` property.
 Simple as that.

 ## Using the Demo